-This activity is supporting improved groundwater management across South Asia by informing the design of the World Bank-financed NGMIP, and by supporting India’s ongoing dialogue with Pakistan and Bangladesh to reduce reliance on groundwater and to better utilize the resource as a buffer against droughts.
+This activity is supporting improved groundwater management across South Asia by informing the design of the World Bank-financed National Groundwater Management Improvement Program, and by supporting India’s ongoing dialogue with Pakistan and Bangladesh to reduce reliance on groundwater and to better use the resource as a buffer against droughts.

 Capacity Building – Water Quality Monitoring and Analysis

-This activity is building capacity in the use of modern technologies for water quality monitoring and in techniques for water quality data analysis across South Asia.
-It is providing technical assistance to government agencies for design and implementation of real-time water quality monitoring networks, and supporting study tours for government officials to facilitate regional knowledge sharing on the real-world application of modern technologies and tools for real-time water quality monitoring, analysis and dissemination of information.
-The activity will close in FY18.
+This activity is building capacity to use modern technology to monitor and analyze water quality across South Asia.
+It provides technical assistance to government agencies to design and implement real-time water quality monitoring networks, and supporting study tours for government officials to share knowledge.

 Capacity Building – Transboundary Water Governance